 It’s also a great base for food and culture: fresh seafood, smokehouses and day trips into Gothenburg – then back to your own space and privacy.
 Choose a cabin in Sweden by the sea for a holiday that feels both authentic and comfortable, in every season.

 Sweden is one of Northern Europe’s most loved destinations – endless forests, thousands of lakes, vibrant cities and the iconic red cabins by the water.
-Renting a cabin in Sweden is all about peace, nature and freedom – perfect for families, couples and outdoor lovers.
+Renting a cabin in Sweden is about freedom, peace and being close to nature – perfect for families, couples and outdoor lovers.

-Across Sweden you’ll find cabins and holiday homes in many styles and locations – from a simple place in the woods to modern houses close to towns, and even premium options like luxury cabins.
+Across Sweden you’ll find cabins and holiday homes in many styles and locations – from a simple place in the woods to modern houses close to towns, and premium options like luxury cabins.
 Very popular choices are cabins by a lake or by the ocean, often with a dock, a swimming spot or a beautiful view.

 Sweden is a country of contrasts: white sandy beaches in Southern Sweden and vast wilderness in Northern Sweden.
 With about 1,600 km from south to north, you’ll experience several climate zones – making a holiday in Sweden attractive all year round.

 Thanks to the Right of Public Access, everyone can enjoy nature responsibly: hiking, fishing, canoeing, swimming, berry picking and mushroom hunting are part of the Swedish cabin lifestyle.
+Always follow local rules and respect private property, wildlife and fire restrictions when applicable.

 A moose on the road with a cabin in the background – nature is always close.